GideonChoi/ArmorOfGid/README.md

 This website is a short guide on constructing a late 14th century coat of plates.

 A coat of plates was a type of medieval armor made up overlapping sheets of metal riveted to a fabric base.
 This type of armor was cheaper and easier to produce than plate armor, so it was a mainstay early on in the development of full medieval plate armor, and later being found more common with lesser soldiers.
 Few surviving examples remain but a mass grave dating to the Battle of Visby, 1361, has yielded armor that would be considered outdated and peasant-grade armor at the time.
 A Visby coat of plates is the objective of this instruction guide and would be optimal for a 14th century man-at-arms or a peasant soldier.

+## This is not a professional guide
+This guide is written by a high school student for a homework assignment.
+Do not take this guide to heart, this is just for school and for fun.
+Enjoy.
 ## Step 1: Materials
 The first step in making a coat of plates is by collecting the materials and tools needed to make it.
 You will need:
 1. Sheet steel, 20-16 gauge depending on its purpose from light reenacting to heavy combat